 We take these regulations very seriously here at Inclinator because we care about the safety of every single person who touches one of our home elevators, whether that’s the homeowner who invited our product into their home, or their friends and loved ones who also use it.
 However, you should care about these regulations, too – they absolutely matter!
 Especially because compliance with the 2016 code updates is still voluntary in many areas across the US.

+Your home is meant to be a place where you feel comfortable and protected.
+To prevent accidents and keep you safe at home, you’ll need the most advanced technology and features on your side, which is what you’ll get from Inclinator.
+For instance, a secure elevator will have everything from door interlocks to emergency lights, handrails and more.
 You need to know that you’re getting the safest product available today, and one that won’t potentially require expensive upgrades or retrofitting in a few years when your state adopts the latest code revisions as mandatory.

 As soon as the code updates were rolled out in 2016, we were already responding with solutions to address the potential danger these updates sought to eliminate, namely decreasing space between the hoistway door and elevator car door/gate.
 Be sure to ask salespeople for any home elevator brand you’re considering how their product meets the 2016 code updates.